Find Your Perfect School

-The arboretum blooms with beautiful flowers shrubs and is covered with 65 species of trees that have become a refuge to Hamilton College’s students.
+The arboretum blooms with beautiful flowers and shrubs and is covered with 65 species of trees that have become a refuge for Hamilton College’s students.

 If you ever feel lost, you can always find your way to The Chapel that Philip Hooker and John Lothrop designed in 1827.
 This architectural genius made it to the prestigious National Register of Historic Places list.

 The College of New Jersey is a highly selective public residential college that emphasizes the undergraduate experience of every student.

 If you are looking for the #1 Public College from Maine to Maryland, The College of New Jersey (TCNJ) is the one for you.
 The College of New Jersey is a highly selective public residential college that emphasizes the undergraduate experience of every student who enters its doors.

 It is home to the most competitive programs in Arts and Communication; Business; Humanities and Social Sciences; Education; Engineering; Nursing, Health, and Exercise Science; and Science.

 The TCNJ is home to a growing community of diverse learners who excel in an environment known for its rigorous academic programs and endless extracurriculars.
 This is balanced out by the supportive culture that makes the college town campus feel like home to everyone and anyone.